 How To Paint IKEA Furniture

 The process of repurposing or updating IKEA furniture, also known widely as ‘IKEA Hacking’, is quite the craze these days (hence the birth of the IKEA Hackers website).
-There are lots of different ways to achieve a hack – but the simplest method of all and my favorite, is just to paint IKEA furniture.
+There are lots of different ways to achieve a hack – but the simplest method of all and my favourite, is just to paint IKEA furniture.

 IKEA furniture can be tricky to paint at times, especially the laminate coated pieces, but when done the right way, can make such a huge difference (you can see for yourself by viewing some of my IKEA projects here).